gurubaleboina/Data-Driven-Modeling-of-Urban-Air-Quality-AQI-Using-Integrated-Machine-Learning-/README.md

 # Data-Driven-Modeling-of-Urban-Air-Quality-AQI-Using-Integrated-Machine-Learning-
-Data-Driven Modeling of Urban Air Quality (PM2.5) Using Machine Learning Project Overview
+Data-Driven Modeling of Urban Air Quality (PM2.5) Using Machine Learning

+-Project Overview:

 Air pollution is a major public health concern, with PM2.5 (fine particulate matter) being one of the most harmful pollutants due to its ability to penetrate deep into the respiratory system.
 This project develops a data-driven machine learning framework to forecast daily PM2.5 concentrations in London, supporting proactive air quality monitoring and public health decision-making.

 Using 12.5 years of daily air quality data (2013–2025) obtained from the Open-Meteo Air Quality API, this study compares sequential deep learning and traditional machine learning models under rigorous time-series validation.

- Objectives
+- Objectives:

 Collect and preprocess long-term London air quality data (2013–2025)

 Apply temporal train–test splitting to prevent data leakage

-Develop and compare:
+-Develop and compare:

 LSTM (Long Short-Term Memory) networks